TheDevGuyMarc/ExoCompanion/exo_companion_api/README.md

 You can find the [official documentation](#) on our website for usage examples and tutorials.

+### API Documentation

+You can find the [API Documentation](http://localhost:8080/swagger-ui/index.html) if you start the application and visit the documentation page.

 ## FAQ

 #### Is ExoCompanion Free ?